Assyrian Australians: Brisbane

-In Brisbane, small Assyrian (and Iraqi Christian) communities are slowly growing around the Moreton Bay area such as Bracken Ridge and Strathpine including in Logan City such as Woodridge and Loganlea due to the recent Syrian and Iraqi refugees coming into Australia.
+In Brisbane, small Assyrian communities are slowly growing around the Moreton Bay area such as Bracken Ridge and Strathpine including in Logan City such as Woodridge and Loganlea due to the recent Syrian and Iraqi refugees coming into Australia.

 According to the 2016 census, they are 311 Assyrians living in Brisbane which has almost doubled from the 2011 census.
 407 Iraqis according to the 2016 census in Brisbane identified as Christian.

 General statistics

 In the 1996 census, there were 9571 people who spoke Assyrian in the state of NSW, and 2191 in Victoria.
 60% of these Assyrians were born in Iraq, 21% in Australia and 13% in Iran.
 Also in that time, 54% belong to the Assyrian Church of the East, 27% belonged to the Chaldean Catholic Church and 7% to the Orthodox church.
 In the 2001 census, 9,520 Fairfield LGA residents stated they were of Assyrian ancestry and 8,879 residents stated they spoke Assyrian at home.
 The Assyrian-speakers living in NSW were 13,241 at that time.
 In the 2011 Census, Sydney had 21,678 people of Assyrian descent, and Melbourne had 8,057.
 Assyrians are the third largest language-group residing in the Fairfield area behind the Arabic and Vietnamese-speakers, respectively.

 According to the 2001 census, 29% of Assyrian migrants in Fairfield were usually made up of large families with five members or more.
 13- to 24-year-olds made up 18% of the migrating population and 25–54 years were at 57%.
 25% of them did not speak English well.
 43% of the Assyrians in the Fairfield LGA owned their home, and they generally worked in manufacturing (39%), trade, accommodation, hospitality and transport industries (31%).

 Whilst the new arrivals are settling in Fairfield CBD and Fairfield Heights, the pre-mid-1990s arrivals have purchased and/or rented houses in the more affluent suburbs of Fairfield City, such as, Bossley Park, Wetherill Park and Greenfield Park, which are around 6 km west from Fairfield CBD.
 Furthermore, some of the recently arrived Assyrian children have had psychological trauma for the experiences in their countries of origin, which encroached their settlement in Australia.